boxofstuffweb/boxofstuffweb.github.io/_pages/about.md

 redirect_from:
   - "/About"
 ---
+BoxOfStuff.com would make a great new name for your online business!

-This domain name is for lease!
+This domain name is for sale or for lease!
 Interested?
 [Contact me](https://www.chrishammond.com/contact).